 A: The monthly cost to advertise and promote a mobile app really depends on a number of factors, including your goals and benchmarks for your ad campaign.

 - Are you aiming to just promote your app, or do you want your ad campaign to drive app downloads or get a particularly high value individual to download your app?

 - Who is your target audience for the app, and where do they spend their time?
 This will help you determine where your ads should run.
-For example, if you’re targeting Gen Z, then it would be good to know that over half made a purchase from a mobile device in the past six months.

 - What is your budget?
 What is the maximum amount you’re willing to spend to meet your monthly benchmarks?